 Provide CRAs with sufficient identifying information in the Credit Union’s possession about each member about whom information is furnished to enable the CRA properly to identify the member.

 Conduct a periodic evaluation of its own practices, CRA practices of which the Credit Union is aware, investigations of disputed information, corrections of inaccurate information, means of communication, and other factors that may affect the accuracy or integrity of information furnished to CRAs.
+This includes ensuring the Credit Union allocates enough resources to handle the dispute resolution process commensurate with expected dispute volume.

 Comply with applicable requirements under the Fair Credit Reporting Act and its implementing regulations.